 5.1 In accordance with general law principles, students personally own the intellectual property of which they are the creator.

-5.2 However, there are some exceptional circumstances where, in order to participate, or continue to participate in certain activities, students may be requested to assign to USC their interest in the intellectual property they create and transfer data and other information, in particular, where:
+5.2 However, there are some exceptional circumstances where, in order to participate, or continue to participate in certain activities, students may be requested to assign to the University their interest in the intellectual property they create and transfer data and other information, in particular, where:

 - the student participates in a university project

 - the activities have contractual obligations with third parties, or

 - the activities have clear commercialisation potential or objectives.

 5.3 It is intended that requests for students to assign their intellectual property will be done where necessary to enable the University to meet its legal obligations to industry partners, or to achieve the objective of deriving appropriate benefits from innovation at the University by commercialising intellectual property.

 5.4 The terms of any assignment of intellectual property by a student will be agreed with the student.
 In general, the student will: